chainofflowers/CourseProject/CodeBook.md

 11. Additional columns where then generated from the "variable" column (domain, measure, function, axis).
 Their values originated from the value of "variable", splitting it using a dash as a separator.
 For the measures not bound to an axis, the column "axis" was valued with the string "NA".
 12. Eventually, the columns where reordered in the final form: (activity,subject,variable,average,measure,axis,domain,function).

 All files were read from their respective folders where they were extracted, without moving them from their original position.

+No file of the raw dataset was modified during the execution of this process.